jacblo/yuda_assembly/cli/README.md

 # Limitations
 this doesn't yet always handle errors correctly... so for example giving not a number to the hardware is caught but not in simulation. this will be fixed of course

+also you can't Ctrl+C out of simulation, like it keeps running, u can just spin up another but that's a big problem ofc